 Please indicate with an "x" in the spaces provided whether you wish your votes to be cast for or against the resolutions.
 In the absence of specific directions, your proxy will vote or abstain as he thinks fit.

-Dated this day of f2012 For appointment of two proxies, percentage of shareholdings to be represented by the proxies:
+Dated this day of 2013 For appointment of two proxies, pof shareholdings to be represent proxies:

-No. of Shares Percentage
+No. of Shares Perce entage

 Proxy 1 %

 Proxy 2 %

-Signature / Commor n Seal of Shareholder(s) Total 100%
+Signature / Common Seal of Shareholder(s) Total 1 00%